A Minimalist Proof Language for Neural Theorem Proving over Isabelle/HOL: Evaluation

-Particularly, MiniLang restricts every tactic application to act only on the leading subgoal.
-While this brings clearer proof structure and better alignment between tactics and subgoals, it also causes difficulties for proof generation.
-LLMs can no longer use one terminating tactic (e.g., \texttt{fastforce}, \texttt{auto}) to conclude all subgoals.
-Instead, LLMs must repeat the tactic exactly $n$ times for $n$ subgoals.
-LLMs must precisely simulate the effect of every tactic application to trace the proof state, to know how many subgoals remain.
-This is extremely difficult without interaction with proof assistants, even for humans.
-Indeed, 37.4\% proof failures are due to premature proof termination with unproven subgoals remaining --- models incorrectly assume that the generated tactics are sufficient when they are not.
-In contrast, in Isar, LLMs can always mindlessly apply terminating tactics to try to conclude all subgoals, regardless of the number of subgoals and the shape of the proof state.
-Therefore, the performance loss of MiniLang - SH* is reasonable, since MiniLang's elaboration properly exposes the inherent difficulties of tactic-based NTP.
+In particular, Minilang restricts every tactic application to act only on the leading subgoal.
+While this brings clearer proof structure and better alignment between tactics and subgoals, it also prevents models from using terminating tactics (e.g., \texttt{fastforce}, \texttt{auto}) to conclude all subgoals at once.
+Instead, models must precisely understand each tactic's effect and track proof state changes --- a task that is prohibitively difficult without interactive feedback from the proof assistant, even for human users.
+Indeed, 37.4\% of proof failures result from premature termination: models incorrectly assume all subgoals are resolved when unproven subgoals remain.
+Thus, we attribute Minilang's performance degradation to its explicit exposure of the inherent difficulties of tactic-based proving for language models.

-\begin{finding} Finding: A beneficial proof language for declarative NTP is not necessarily beneficial for tactic-based NTP. \end{finding}

-\subsubsection{RQ2.
+\subsubsection{RQ 2.
 Sources of Performance Improvement}

-We compare the failure causes of proofs generated by MiniLang and Isar + SH* in the pass@1 test.
-The result is shown in \cref{fig:failures}.
-MiniLang significantly reduces syntax errors in the proofs.
-However, this accounts for only 1\% of the 5\% total improvement.
-More significantly, MiniLang reduces failures in proof operations and Sledgehammer* calls, meaning the generated MiniLang proofs are more likely to be correct.
-This indicates that the language design helps LLMs generate higher-quality proofs, not merely syntactically correct text. \begin{finding} \textbf{RA2}: The improvement brought by redesigning the proof language can extend beyond syntax errors to enhance models' capability of generating logically correct proofs \end{finding}
+Holding the ATP fixed at SH*, Figure~\ref{fig:failures} compares the failure causes between Minilang and Isar across both base models in the pass@1 evaluation.

+Failures are categorized as follows: (1) \emph{Hammer Fails} indicates that SH* failed to discharge a proof obligation; (2) \emph{Operation Fails} represents failures in executing proof operations, such as tactics and other specific mechanisms like calculational reasoning; (3) \emph{Term Lang} denotes syntax errors in term expressions; (4) \emph{Proof Lang} captures ill-formed proof scripts; (5) \emph{Window Overflow} arises when the allocated 2K context window is insufficient for the model to complete the proof; (6) \emph{Unknown} occurs when the evaluation infrastructure fails to capture specific error information.

+The Proof Lang category shows that Minilang does help models generate syntactically correct proofs, but this improvement accounts for no more than 10\% of the total performance gain.